THOMASELOVE/500-classes-2024/class04/README.md

 # Self-Promotion

-Tickets to [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are selling very well.
-If you'd like to go, please visit <https://www.hudsonplayers.com/> quickly.
-The only remaining shows with more than a couple of seats available are the evening shows on February 16, 17, 23 and 24.
+Tickets to some performances of [Curtains, the musical](https://www.hudsonplayers.com/now-playing), in which I play Christopher Belling, are still available.
+If you'd like to go, please visit <https://www.hudsonplayers.com/>.
+There are a few seats left for the evening shows on February 16 and 17, and reasonable availability on February 23 and 24.
+If you're coming to the show, hang around in the lobby afterwards for a few moments to meet the cast, if you like!